-To apply for driver accreditation for a large passenger vehicle, you need to have held any class of Australian Drivers Licence for a minimum period of 6 months.
+To apply for driver accreditation for a large passenger vehicle, you need to have held any class of Australian Drivers licence for a minimum period of six months.

 There are two types of booking service accreditation you can apply for:

 - transport booking services for rideshare and chauffeured vehicles .